yeriej77/English-Premier-League/README.md

 Each club can roster up to 25 players, with a requirement that eight must be homegrown (assumed to be English for simplicity).
 A game initiates with 11 players per team, allowing up to five substitutes and one concussion substitution.
 Once substituted, a player cannot re-enter the same game.
 Players risk yellow cards for fouls or rule violations; two yellow cards result in a red card, leading to ejection from the current game and missing the subsequent match.
 Direct red cards can also prompt immediate ejection.

 Games involve several officials, including the head referee, two assistant referees, and a reserve referee.
-The database intends to record scorers, their team affiliation, goal minute, and the type of goal (including own goals).
+The database intends to record scorers, their team affiliation, goal minutes, and the type of goal (including own goals).
 Additionally, a historical record of players and managers/assistant managers will be maintained.<br />

 <h2>Utilities Used</h2>